bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/liquid.md

 If you pass a block to `liquid_render`, it will utilize the `rendercontent` Liquid tag and the block contents will be captured and made available via the `content` variable.

-## The Include Tag (Deprecated)
+## History of the Include Tag

 As part of Bridgetown's past Jekyll heritage, you may be familiar with the `include` tag as a means of loading partials into templates and passing variables/parameters.
-This tag is now deprecated and will be removed once Bridgetown 1.0 is released later in 2021.
+This tag was removed in Bridgetown 1.0.
 The `render` tag offers greater room for performance optimizations and requires explicit declaration of available variables rather than relying on global variables—in other words, within a component file, you can't access `page` or `site`, etc., unless you specifically pass `page` or `site` in as a variable.
 Example:

 {% raw %}
 ```liquid